 Potential Outcome After Extracting A Tooth

-A little bleeding, swelling and discomfort is normal after a tooth extraction, however, if you have any unusual bleeding beyond 4-6 hours post-operation it is important that you contact your dentist immediately or seek assistance at your local emergency room if you are unable to reach your dentist.
+A little bleeding, swelling, and discomfort are normal after a tooth extraction, however, if you have any unusual bleeding beyond 4-6 hours post-operation, you must contact your dentist immediately or seek assistance at your local emergency room if you are unable to reach your dentist.

 Sometimes you may experience discomfort when opening your mouth.
-This is due to muscle spasm or a limited mouth opening, which usually heals on its own in a few days.
+This is due to muscle spasms or a limited mouth opening, which usually heals on its own in a few days.

 Call Ocotillo Dental Care today to make your appointment!